emcuttsy/monoglot-anxiety/content/english/blog/how-learning-a-language-can-boost-your-career.md

 ***

-_This is a guest post by Reese Jones._
+_This is a guest post by Reed Jane._

+_Reed Jane is a freelance career development consultant and a learning advocate.
+She is also an aspiring writer who loves to share helpful tips on personal and professional growth.
+In her spare time, she loves to learn about anything under the sun - new languages, crocheting, and baking!_

 _Want to submit your own guest post?
 Pitch ideas to hello@monoglotanxiety.com._